 - http://hamexam.org/ (will track your progress)

 The first two sites will track your progress and drill you harder on questions you miss.
 Presumably, some of the others do the same.
 Undoubtedly, these sites have improved over time but 10 or so years ago when they first appeared, many were not sufficiently random.
 In other words, they might show you some questions more than others regardless of your progress.
 In some cases, candidates would never see a few of the questions.
 Bottom line – use this as a supplement to actual study!

 The Question and Answer Pools are in the public domain, per FCC regulation, but these provide no background material to help future hams actually understand the answers.

 The exam is a 35-question, multiple-choice exam.
-Questions are drawn from a pool of over 500 questions.
+Questions are drawn from a pool of about 400 questions.
 The subject breakdown is covered in the next table.

 |Sub Element||Subject||Number of|